mmarcincin/HB-DRM-free-bulk-downloader/README.md

 HB DRM-Free bulk downloader 0.3.4
 ----------------------
 Bundle files are downloaded sequentially and saved in folder structure as shown in this example: downloads\bundleName\bookName\specificBookFile.extension

-It supports MD5 hash file check now.
+- latest addition - support for MD5 hash file check (more info below)

 To specify your preferred label/extension/format for link only, use:
 - https://www.humblebundle.com/downloads?key=XXXXXXXXXXXXXXXX#pdf